Brochures

 Give them enough information to entice them.
 Draw them in.
 Get them to call.

 Now most everybody knows that a salon or a spa offers these types of services.
-So all I needed to do was list the service and the cost, but I projected with my brochure the “feel” of my salons and spas with the colors, my mission statement and a couple tastefully placed pictures to entice them into my doors.
+So all that is needed is to list the service and the cost, but projecting with your brochure the “feel” of you salon and spa with the colors, mission statement and a couple tastefully placed pictures to entice them into my doors is quite enticing.

 If there is one service that you specialize in (or you can do this with all services) and want to give it special attention, then you may want to design a brochure with ONLY that particular service featured.

-As important as it is for your brochure to project to your customers what type of business you have, what products or services your offer and what it is going to cost them, you must remember to use your brochure as a branding tool.
-Your brochure needs to have the same “feel” of the rest of your business.
+As important as it is for your brochure to project to your customers what type of business you have, what products or services your offer and and maybe the prices (although not always recommended), you must remember to use your brochure as a marketing tool.
+Your brochure does not necessary need to be fancy or expensive, but should the benefits of what you provide

 You can do this too.
 Remember…

 3. Use it as a sales tool.
-GIVE them an incentive to use your business.
+GIVE them an incentive to use your business….and to keep them coming back again again, make sure you have systems in place!